by Yin Ping , 2007

-Turning over his clippings commemorating his best experiences in China, the director of the Cultural Office of the Italian Consulate General in Shanghai recounted above all two encounters.
+Turning over his clippings commemorating his best experiences in China , the director of the Cultural Office of the Italian Consulate General in Shanghai

 The most impressive one was related to music, one of Sabbatini's favorite hobbies.